Vegan matzo ball soup is a must for the Passover Seder, but you don’t have to wait for a holiday to enjoy it!

 If you enjoyed this soup, you may also like…

-More of the Jewish vegan recipes on this site
+More Jewish vegan recipes on this site

 This recipe is adapted from Vegan Holiday Kitchen by Nava Atlas